-Figure 2-9: Change in Storage Water Year 2022 (AF), Below Corcoran Clay
+Figure 2-9: Change in Storage Water Year 2023 (feet), Below Corcoran Clay

-Figure 2-10: Change in Storage Water Year 2022 (AF), Outside Corcoran Clay
+Figure 2-10: Change in Storage Water Year 2023 (feet), Outside Corcoran Clay

-The eastern portion of the Outside Corcoran Clay Principal Aquifer is a region with a relatively lower density of monitoring wells and thus higher level of uncertainty due the data limitations.
+1. The eastern portion of the Outside Corcoran Clay Principal Aquifer is a region with a relatively lower density of monitoring wells and thus higher level of uncertainty due to the data limitations.
 The GSP identifies this as a data gap; the GSAs developed a Data Gaps Plan in 2021 and are in the process of implementing the plan.

-2.6 Land Subsidence
+2.7 Land Subsidence

 This section provides maps of the most recent subsidence measurements taken in and around the Subbasin and compares them to the GSP's sustainable management criteria.
 Subsidence is measured at static GPS control points throughout the San Joaquin Valley monitored by the US Bureau of Reclamation (USBR) as part of the San Joaquin River Restoration Program.
 Measurements have been recorded semiannually in July and December of each year to monitor ongoing subsidence since 2011.
-Figure 2-11 shows the total subsidence occurring from December 2021 to December 2022.
-Figure 2-12 shows the average subsidence occurring from December 2015 through December 2022.
+Figure 2-11 shows the total subsidence occurring from December 2022 to December 2023.
+Figure 2-12 shows the average subsidence occurring from December 2015 through December 2023.